Jamie Dornan: 2016–2021: Transition to independent film roles and Belfast

 In 2019, Dornan starred as a paramedic in the science fiction thriller film Synchronic.
 It had its world premiere at the 44th Toronto International Film Festival, receiving positive reviews from critics.
-He also played the role of an Irish writer in the semi-improvised romantic drama Endings, Beginnings that year.
+His other role that year, was of an Irish writer, Jack in the semi-improvised romantic drama Endings, Beginnings.

 Dornan then appeared in two comedy films, Wild Mountain Thyme (2020) and Barb and Star Go to Vista Del Mar (2021).
-He won plaudits from critics for his musical number and comedic turn in Barb and Star.
+Wild Mountain Thyme, John Patrick Shanley's film adaptation of his own play Outside Mullingar, was poorly received and was criticised for accent inaccuracy.
+Dornan starred as Anthony Reilly, a bashful farmer unable to confess his love for Rosemary Muldoon (Emily Blunt).
+While critic Christy Lemire praised his dramatic work but was less impressed by his attempt at physical comedy, Simran Hans of The Guardian described his performance as "a commendable feat of comic brilliance, not to be missed".
+Playing a "lovestruck henchman" Edgar in Barb and Star, he won plaudits from critics for his musical number and comedic turn.
 Writing for TheWrap, Alonso Duralde addressed his ballad as "a definite highlight" of the film and said: "While it's definitely [Annie] Mumolo and [Kristen] Wiig's show all the way, Dornan winds up being surprisingly capable at holding his own against these two dynamos".

-Wild Mountain Thyme, John Patrick Shanley's film adaptation of his own play Outside Mullingar, was poorly received and was criticised for accent inaccuracy.
-Nevertheless, Simran Hans of The Guardian described Dornan's performance as "a commendable feat of comic brilliance, not to be missed."
-Some critics supposed him to be a miscast.
+In 2020, The Irish Times listed him at number 32 among the 50 greatest Irish film actors of all time.

 In 2021, Dornan portrayed a working class father in Kenneth Branagh's drama film Belfast, the character being based on Branagh's father.
 His performance received critical acclaim.
 Critic Peter Travers wrote on Good Morning America: "Dornan, free of the s&m sex trap of the 50 Shades of Grey trilogy, builds on his virtuoso turn on The Fall to show an actor of ferocity and feeling as he invests Pa, often absent from home for construction work in England, with simmering emotion and quiet strength".
 He received nominations for the Golden Globe Award and Critics' Choice Movie Award for Best Supporting Actor.
 The film was nominated for Best Picture at the 94th Academy Awards.